 Before all the mustaches moved to town, a pioneering chef named Margot McCormack opened a cozy little restaurant in Five Points serving comforting Southern French and Italian peasant dishes.
 That was 13 years ago.
 Margot Café was pretty much the only reason anyone crossed over the Cumberland for a meal.
 Today she’s the grand dame of trendy East Nashville in a corral of pig tattoos.

-Chef Margot sources her stone-ground polenta ands grits, rich with deep whole corn flavor, from Falls Mill in Belvidere, TN, and they are for sale at Marche Artisan Foods.
-She advises to cook the Tennessee polenta low and slow, at least an hour, unlike the quick cooking polenta most of us will find in the supermarket.
-She also urges home cooks to take care cutting the cauliflower into attractive florets, not rough chopped pieces, and opt for a chunk of Parm and grate it yourself.
+Chef Margot sources her stone-ground polenta and grits, rich with deep whole corn flavor, from Falls Mill in Belvidere, TN, and they are for sale at Marche Artisan Foods.
+She advises cooking the Tennessee polenta low and slow, at least an hour, unlike the quick cooking polenta most of us will find in the supermarket.
+She also urges home cooks to take care cutting the cauliflower into attractive florets, not roughly chopped pieces, and opt for a chunk of Parm and grate it yourself.

 - 1 cup polenta, wholegrain stone-ground, if possible

 - About 1 cup cream (half and half to heavy, you choose)